place-based education science teacher education research

 Education for people, communities and the places where we live

 Education empowers citizens to improve the quality of life in their communities.
-Every citizen can learn how to contribute to the health of human communities and natural places through engaging in a broad range of learning experiences across the lifespan.
+Every citizen can learn how to contribute to the health of human communities and the natural world through engaging in a broad range of learning experiences across the lifespan.
 The academic work of teaching courses, conducting educational research and sharing knowledge with others provides one pathway to understanding the teaching/learning processes that contribute to healthier human communities and natural places.

 The courses described on this page focus on science teacher education, ecological and environmental education, experiential education and place-based education.
 Current students can find information and resources while prospective students can explore course information.